How To Make a Will in ACT (2025 Guide) - Will Hero Guide

 Keep Your Will Safe

-The ACT doesn’t maintain a registry for living Wills, so you must protect the original signed document.
+The ACT doesn’t maintain a registry for Wills made by living people, so you must protect the original signed document.
 For more detailed information about will storage, read our guide on Where is the Safest Place to Store Your Will.

 Home storage icon representing storing will at home